 Then reverse straight into the spot of your choosing.

-It is often helpful to let a crew member off to assist with this manoeuvre.
+It is often helpful to let a crew member off the boat to assist with this manoeuvre.

 4. The knot